AnkushGitRepo/ReWear/SETUP.md

 ## 4. Access the Application

-Open your web browser and navigate to `http://localhost:5173` to access the financial dashboard application.
+Open your web browser and navigate to `http://localhost:5173` to access the ReWear application.